 John Vergo is Principal Research Staff Member at the IBM T.J.
 Watson Research Center in Hawthorne New York.

-John's primary responsibility is to drive IBM Research's technical agenda to support the transformation of IBM to become a Cognitive Enterprise.
+John is also responsibile to drive IBM Research's technical agenda to support the transformation of IBM to become a Cognitive Enterprise.
 The first program to spearhead the effort is Cognitive Mergers and Acquisitions.
 The long term research will accelerate IBM's internal transformation and spin off assets and solutions to be consumed by IBM clients.

 John's past research activities include:

 A two year rotational assigments at the IBM Research Headquaters, improving the effectiveness of Research's major programs including Research's Strategic Initiatives and Grand Challenges.